 Pressed for time?
 Download the Lease Audit Checklists for Office Space and Vehicle Leases now to get started.

 Before reviewing your portfolio of contracts, it’s important to understand exactly what qualifies as a lease under the new lease standard.
 Under the new lease standard, all leases must be recognized as both an asset and offsetting liability for future lease payments.
 This is a big difference from the previous standard, where operating leases were not reflected on the balance sheet.
 There are a few considerations that help determine if a particular contract is a lease:

 One key to knowing that you have a lease rather than another type of contract is whether you have the right to control or use an asset.
 Additionally, the asset itself must be explicitly or implicitly identified, as well as be physically distinct.
 Also keep in mind that some leases are actually being leased as part of that vendor contract.
-The criteria to qualify as an embedded lease is the same criteria explained above.

 With any rule, there are always exceptions.
 For example, the leasing standard does not require lessees to apply the guidance to leases with a term of 12 months or less.
 Additionally, there are certain leasing scenarios that exempt the lease from consideration, including: